 Long Island Sound Mentor Teacher (LISMT) Program: Since its inception in 2002, the Long Island Sound Mentor Teacher (LISMT) program in Connecticut has consistently recruited high quality, creative and respected teachers to assist their peers in incorporating LIS content into curricula within the scope of the newly adopted Next Generation Science Standards (NGSS).
 More than forty LISMT and NGSS workshops in Connecticut have utilized more than 30 LIS mentor teachers to reach hundreds of formal and informal K-12 educators, and through them, over 35,000 students in more than 100 Connecticut cities, towns and regional school districts.
 The LISMT program was selected as a Best Practice by the 2019 Connecticut Sea Grant site review team, one of five Best Practices identified for the review period February 1, 2014 through January 31, 2018.
 Interested in becoming a LIS Mentor Teacher?
 Learn more here.

-More images from the 2022 workshops can be found here.
+Images from the 2022 workshop at Sheffield Island in Norwalk can be found here.

-For information about upcoming workshops, contact CTSG Education Coordinator Diana Payne at: diana.payne@uconn.edu
+For more information, contact CTSG Education Coordinator Diana Payne at: diana.payne@uconn.edu.

 Long Island Sound habitats StoryMap, webinar available